Super Bowl LIX

-Although Super Bowl LIX was expected to be a close contest, the Eagles dominated throughout the game.
+Although Super Bowl LIX was expected to be a close contest, with Kansas City being the favorite to win, the Eagles dominated throughout the game.
 The Chiefs did not score until the waning moments of the third quarter, gaining only 23 yards in the first half, the second-lowest first-half yardage in Super Bowl history.
 Kansas City quarterback Patrick Mahomes struggled throughout, being sacked a career-high six times, all while the Eagles' defense did not employ any blitzes.
 He committed three turnovers, including a 38-yard pick-six by Cooper DeJean, who became the second rookie in Super Bowl history to achieve such a feat.
-Philadelphia took advantage of their powerful defensive performance and the Chiefs' offensive struggles to build a 34-point lead by the time of the Chiefs' first score.
-The Eagles held a 40–6 lead in the final five minutes before the Chiefs had two late scores, occurring after many of the Eagles’ starters had exited the game.
+Philadelphia took advantage of their powerful defensive performance and Kansas City's offensive struggles to build an insurmountable 34-point lead by the third quarter.
+The Eagles held a 40–6 lead in the final five minutes before the Chiefs had two late scores, occurring after head coach Nick Sirianni pulled many of the Eagles’ starters from the game to prevent injury.

-This was the Eagles' second Super Bowl victory, following their first in Super Bowl LII seven years earlier.
-The Chiefs were handed their third Super Bowl loss in franchise history, following losses in Super Bowl I and Super Bowl LV.
+This was the Eagles' second Super Bowl victory, following their first in Super Bowl LII seven years earlier, and their fifth NFL championship.
+The Chiefs suffered their third Super Bowl loss in franchise history, following losses in Super Bowl I and Super Bowl LV.

 The game was televised in the United States by Fox and streamed on Tubi.
 Super Bowl LIX became the most watched broadcast in American television history, with an average of 127.7 million viewers in the United States, breaking a record set by the previous year's Super Bowl.
 An average of 14.5 million viewers came from streaming platforms.
-The halftime show, headlined by Kendrick Lamar, became the most watched of its kind with a television audience of more than 133.5 million viewers, breaking a record set by that of Super Bowl XXVII.
+The halftime show, headlined by Kendrick Lamar, became the most watched of its kind with a television audience of more than 133.5 million viewers, breaking a record set by that of Super Bowl XXVII featuring Michael Jackson.
+It was also the first Super Bowl to be attended in-person by a sitting U.S. president (Donald Trump).

+Super Bowl LIX is considered to be one of the worst Super Bowls by several sports outlets, who noted its one-sidedness throughout.
+However, the Eagles' defensive performance was widely praised as one of the best in the game's history.